-Where to see polar bears
+Where is the best place to see polar bears?

 Polar bears, also called nanook or nanuk by Inuit, are one of the most popular animals travellers want to see in the Arctic.
 The Canadian Arctic is home to approximately 60 per cent of the world’s polar bear population.
 Some of the best places to see polar bears are away from crowds, from ground-level on tundra and ice, throughout the spectacular territory of Nunavut – including Baffin Island.

 Unlike any other company in the world, we offer polar bear viewing opportunities nearly year-round.